-The symptoms of Excess-Fire are a red face and eyes, a pronounced feeling of heat, a dry mouth, a bitter taste, constipation, scanty dark urine, thirst, mental agitation, a Red tongue with dry yellow coating and a Full-Rapid pulse.
+The symptoms of Full Fire are a red face and eyes, a pronounced feeling of Heat, a dry mouth, a bitter taste, constipation, scanty dark urine, thirst, mental agitation, a Red tongue with dry yellow coating and a Full-Rapid pulse.
 When Fire enters the Blood, it may give rise to dark purple spots under the skin (macules) and bleeding.

-Deficient-Fire (usually called Deficient-Heat) arises from deficiency of Yin and is manifested with night sweating, a feeling of heat in the chest, palms and soles, red cheekbones, a dry mouth, afternoon feeling of heat, a Red tongue without coating and a Floating-Empty and Rapid pulse.
+Empty Fire arises from Deficiency of Yin and is manifested with night sweating, a feeling of Heat in the chest, palms and soles, red cheekbones, a dry mouth, afternoon feeling of Heat, a Red tongue without coating and a Floating-Empty and Rapid pulse.

 Toxic Heat (热毒, Rè Dú) is similar in nature to Fire.
-In chronic, interior conditions Toxic Heat develops from Fire and it has 5 main symptoms: Swelling, Redness, Heat, Pus and Pain.
+In chronic, Interior conditions Toxic Heat develops from Fire and it has 5 main symptoms: swelling, edness, Heat, pus and pain.

-Finally, generally, Toxic Heat causes pain, for example a swollen prostate gland with pain in the perineum, a carbuncle, etc.
+Finally, Toxic Heat causes pain in general.
+For example, a swollen prostate gland with pain in the perineum, a carbuncle, etc.

 Toxic Heat can also occur as an acute pathogenic factor: in this case, it accompanies Wind Heat.
 For example, if a child suffers an invasion of Wind Heat that caused tonsillitis with very swollen tonsils and fluid leaking out, this indicates Toxic Heat.